jampp/geeks/_src/_posts/2019-02-26-year-of-hell.markdown

 brute-force way.
 It took 6 hours to build, and weighed approximately 30GB.
 That was not ok.
 We had to update the BDT every 5 minutes.

-But eventually we got there, mostly by cleverly optimizing the tree, both in how it's represented, with heuristic branch pruning, **and** massive parallelization of the build process.
+Eventually, we got there; mostly by cleverly optimizing the tree, both in how it's represented, with heuristic branch pruning, **and** massive parallelization of the build process.